Current Opportunities

 POSITION TYPE: Permanent

 LOCATION: Athabasca Area, AlbertaAlberta-Pacific Forest Industries Inc. (Al-Pac) is seeking a Specialist, Training, Assurance & Compliance to work out of our mill site near Athabasca, Alberta.
-The successful candidate will be responsible for ensuring Alberta-Pacific is compliant regarding training and certification requirements.
+Reporting to the Director, Health, Safety and Security, the Training, Assurance & Compliance Specialist is responsible for ensuring Alberta-Pacific is compliant regarding training and certification requirements.
 This is performed by assessing, developing, and facilitating internal safety training programs.
 Providing leadership to the trainer and conducting analyses of training and development needs.
 Monitoring and preparing reports on company compliance with Occupational Health & Safety legislation, coordinating annual COR internal/external audits, and making recommendations for improvements.

 Who Are We?